abugher/control-center/README.md

     git clone --recurse-submodules git@github.com:abugher/control_center.git
     cd control_center

-I have attempted to hide the complexity of managing nested subprojects within a program named *g*, available in the *git-automation* repository:
+I have attempted to deal with the complexity of managing nested subprojects with a program named *g*, available in the *git-automation* repository:

 https://github.com/abugher/git-automation